WICG/direct-sockets/docs/explainer.md

 JavaScript APIs for socket communication have been developed for B2G OS ([TCP](https://developer.mozilla.org/en-US/docs/Archive/B2G_OS/API/TCPSocket), [UDP](https://developer.mozilla.org/en-US/docs/Archive/B2G_OS/API/UDPSocket)) and Chrome Apps ([TCP](https://developer.chrome.com/apps/sockets_tcp), [UDP](https://developer.chrome.com/apps/sockets_udp)).
 An earlier proposed API for the web platform is the [TCP and UDP Socket API](https://www.w3.org/TR/tcp-udp-sockets/), which the System Applications Working Group published as an informative Working Group Note and is no longer progressing.

-## Initial Focus

-The initial focus is on supporting connection to a single legacy server or device.

-Distributed Hash Tables are not an immediate focus.
-The current proposal would require the user to type the address of each node, which would not be feasible for large tables.

-IP multicast and UDP Broadcast are currently out of scope.

 ## Permissions Policy integration

 This specification defines a policy-controlled permission identified by the string `direct-sockets`.
 Its default allowlist is `self`.